steavher/RivanAttacksExplore/SOC-IR.md

 * The user and password for the index is root@localhost:C1sc0123, then click enter or login
 * We also have users for L1 - L3 agents, we will access this later for ticket handling and ticket escalating process
+* We need to use the admin user which is root@localhost to add services, types, queues, etc.
 ```bash
 l1.agent
 C1sc0123